 Plan and Prepare the Deck and Space

 Thorough planning and reflection on your current and future deck usage is essential.
-If you’re tight on budget, we recommend constructing a smaller deck and make expansion plans in the future.
+If you’re working with a limited budget, starting small and expanding later can be a smart move.

 You may have a more lively party on a deck that can house more guests, but such a deck is also more expensive to build, requires more maintenance, and may not even fit in your yard.